lucyokell/magenta/README.md

 ### What is this?

-*MAGENTA* is an individual-based simulation model of malaria epidemiology and genomics.
+*magenta* is an individual-based simulation model of malaria epidemiology and genomics.
-*MAGENTA* extends the imperial malaria model by tracking the infection history of individuals.
+*magenta* extends the imperial malaria model by tracking the infection history of individuals.
 With this additional genetic characteristics of the parasite can be assessed.

 ***
-> To view the tutorial please click [here](https://github.com/bobverity/MAGENTA/blob/master/tutorials/MAGENTA_tutorial.md)
+> To view the tutorial please click [here](https://github.com/bobverity/magenta/blob/master/tutorials/magenta_tutorial.md)

 ***

-### Installing *MAGENTA*
+### Installing *magenta*

 To install the development version from github the package [*devtools*](https://github.com/hadley/devtools) is required.